JavaScript is required

 Reading together

-Reading should start in the first few months after birth.
-Even if as an adult you don’t read often, or don’t particularly like reading, it is important that you spend this valuable time with your child to stimulate their language development, and to encourage their love of reading.
+Reading to your child can, and should, start in the first few months after birth.
+Reading to your child is one of the best things you can do to increase their oral language skills.
+Even you don’t read often as an adult, or don’t particularly like reading, it is important that you spend this valuable time with your child to stimulate their language development, and to encourage their love of stories and other written genres.
 Reading together is a valuable thing to do.
-Reading increases your child’s vocabulary, expands your child’s understanding of the world, and gives them confidence when using language.
+Reading increases your child’s vocabulary, expands your child’s understanding of the world, introduces them to complex sentence types and gives them confidence when using language.
 Reading is also an important way to make the link between spoken words and written words.

 Here are some general tips: